 We didn’t talk too much about the 9300M mouse, but the 8200M Rapoo combo’s mouse has a lot more to deliver!
 We mentioned the design consisting of three different materials––two for looks and one for functionality.

 While the 9300M Rapoo combo was meant for people who were looking for a compact and portable option, the X1960 is meant to remain in one place.
 It has a full-size keyboard that is not meant to be carried around.
-Also, the X1960 has a traditional membrane board under the keys with long key-travels and substantial feedback.
+Also, the X1960 Rapoo keyboard and mouse combo have a traditional membrane board under the keys with long key-travels and substantial feedback.
 Its bigger footprint allows the keyboard to house separate media control keys on top of the ones in the function row.

 The X1960 Rapoo combo’s rubber feet prevent the keyboard from moving around on the desk and there’s also the option to adjust the keyboard’s height using the retractable feet on the bottom.
-The frame of the keyboard is made of matte plastic with some glossy plastic cutouts that gives it some much needed style.
+The frame of the keyboard is made of matte plastic with some glossy plastic cutouts that give it some much-needed style.
 The mouse is also made of plastic, both matte and glossy.
 Since the combo is made out of plastic, each piece is also really light.

 Because the X1960 Rapoo combo is made to be used on one desk with one computer, it does not have Bluetooth but still comes with the same dongle that is neatly housed inside the mouse.
 The non-portable nature of the keyboard, however, comes with a major upside: this X1960 offers the best typing experience out of all the options mentioned in this article.
 The keys are spacious, the tactile and auditory feedback are substantial, and the keys have very decent travel.

-All in all, you would be hard pressed to find a better deal at roughly 99 AED.
-For that money, you are getting a full-sized wireless keyboard with a mouse.
+All in all, you would be hard-pressed to find a better deal as this is the most budget-friendly keyboard and mouse combo on the list.
 While not offering the most premium look or a whole slew of features, they get the job done more than adequately.
 If you are looking for a decent keyboard for typing and you are not planning to move your keyboard around all that much, the X1960 Rapoo combo offers a great typing experience for the price.

 If you are interested in learning more about the Rapoo combos or other products Newcom offers, be sure to check out our products page.
-You can also always get in touch with us if you would like additional help from our team members.
+Newcom distributes many keyboard and mouse combos from brands like Rapoo and Logitech, including some of the best Bluetooth keyboard and mouse combos.
+Please make sure to get in touch with us if you would like additional help from our team members.